 How Often Should Women Have Bone Tests?

-Experts say that older women should have regular bone density tests to screen for .
+Experts say that older women should have regular bone density tests to screen for A disease in which bones thin and weaken so that they become fragile and break easily..
 But it’s been unclear how often to repeat the tests.
 A new study suggests that women with healthy bone density on their first test might wait 15 years before getting rescreened.

 More than 40 million people nationwide either have osteoporosis or are at increased risk for broken bones because of low bone mineral density (osteopenia).
 Osteoporosis is often called a “silent disease” because it usually develops slowly and without symptoms until a fracture occurs.

 When early screening detects low bone mineral density, patients can try lifestyle changes or therapies to protect their bones.